determined-ai/determined/docs/integrations/ide/vscode.rst

       det shell show_ssh_command <SHELL UUID>

-   If you are using Windows with WSL, do not to run these commands in your WSL shell.
-Use a Windows installation of `determined`.

 #.
 Copy the SSH command, then select ``Remote-SSH: Add new SSH Host...`` from the **Command
    Palette** in VS Code, and paste the copied SSH command when prompted.
 Finally, you'll be asked to pick a config file to use.
 The default option should work for most users.